-The Paul B. Henry Institute will hold its ninth biennial Symposium on Religion and Public Life from April 27-29, 2017, at the Prince Conference Center on the campus of Calvin College.
-The Symposium provides opportunities to present current research, to foster personal and professional networks and collaboration, and to learn about research opportunities in the field.
+The Paul B. Henry Institute will hold its eleventh biennial Symposium on Religion and Public Life from April 7-9, 2022, at the Prince Conference Center on the campus of Calvin University.
+The Symposium provides opportunities to present research, foster personal and professional collaboration, and learn from thoughtful practitioners.
 Symposium attendance is open to anyone interested in the intersection of religion and public life.
-And a plug for the setting: Grand Rapids and the surrounding region has become a hot-spot to visit, with a vibrant art scene, brewery culture, and lakeshore attractions.
-Overnight room blocks have been reserved for Symposium guests.
+We invite you to join us at the Symposium and in Grand Rapids and West Michigan, both hot-spots to visit, with a vibrant art scene, brewery culture, and lakeshore attractions.

 The Symposium will celebrate the 25th anniversary of the Paul B. Henry Institute for the Study of Religion and Politics.
 We hope to have several sessions and special guests commemorating the work done by Paul Henry and the initiatives and efforts that have spanned the Institute’s existence.